yplog/peerkat/README.md

-# PeerKat - Peer to Peer File Sharing Application
+# Peerkat - Peer to Peer File Sharing Application

-PeerKat is a peer-to-peer file sharing application that allows users to easily share files.
+Peerkat is a peer-to-peer file sharing application that allows users to easily share files.
 This README file provides information about the usage, installation, and key features of the application.

 ## Table of Contents